How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Background

 ``\url{https://stackoverflow.com/questions/120180/how-to-do-query-auto-completion-suggestions-in-lucene}'',

 or the URL of any answer it contains, such as

 ``\url{https://stackoverflow.com/questions/120180/how-to-do-query-auto-completion-suggestions-in-lucene/121456#121456}''.

-Here ``120180'' is the question ID as well as discussion-thread ID; ``121456'' is ID of the first answer in this thread.
+Here ``120180'' is the question's ID ; ``121456'' is the answer's ID.
 In the datasets related to StackOverflow (e.g., Google BigQuery~\cite{bigquery} and StackOverflow data dump~\cite{datadump}), a question/thread ID is often used as the \textbf{parent ID} of some answers, showing that those answers respond to the given question.

-Fig.~\ref{fig:github-code-reuse} shows a Java file on GitHub that references/cites the above-mentioned SO thread via its question link.
+Figure~\ref{fig:github-code-reuse} shows a Java file on GitHub that references/cites the above-mentioned SO thread via its question link.
 Comparing the code content of Java file and the first answer in the thread, we can find common code that indicates developers' answer-reuse practice.
 Our research focuses on (1) the Java files from GitHub that explicitly reference URLs of SO questions or answers, and (2) the SO threads retrieved via those URLs.